 So yeah.
 The food was as beautiful as it was delicious.
 As was the wine.

-Some of the more interesting experiences you get when you dine at V&A’s are the butter tray, cheese cart, truffle chest, and the infamous coffee service.
+Some of the more interesting experiences you get when you dine at V&A’s are the butter tray, cheese cart, truffle chest, and the famous coffee service.

 The photo above is the butter tray.
 The waiter brings it to your table and carves some of the super-creamy butter into a dish and presents it to you to spread on your assortment of breads served throughout the meal.
 Do NOT miss out on trying the breads and butter.
 It’s well worth losing some precious stomach real estate for.

 The cheese cart is also a thing of beauty.
 Your waiter will spend what might seem like way too much time talking up a bunch of cheeses, but trust me, this cheese deserves it.